Avg: 3.6 from 34 votes

 Once on the talus, look back into the forest for a very large pine tree, it stands above all the other trees.
 This will help you find the trail for the descent.

 Approach Pitch: Most parties will want to rope up for this pitch.
 From the base of the ramp, scramble up the easy 30ft 5th-class ramp with sparse protection to a giant 2nd class vegetated ledge.
-Traverse the ledge until it becomes possible to start climbing up easy terrain, with few protection opportunities, follow the path of least resistance.
-As you climb, follow the direction of the ledge to a vegetated gully, step across the gully to a tree with slings (5.5), the first pitch starts here.
+Traverse the ledge until it becomes possible to start trending up via 5th class terrain, with few protection opportunities.
+Alternatively, you may follow the ledge to its end and make unprotected 5th class moves directly up near the right-side of the gully.
+As you climb, eventually step across the gully to a tree with slings (5.5), the first pitch starts here.
 DO NOT climb the actual vegetated gully.

 Pitch 1 (5.10c, 150'): Traverse to the climber’s left to a bolted face.
 Climb amazing crimp rails up white rock for 50' past four bolts and one gear placement.
 At the angling ledge, perform a trick 5.10 mantle boulder problem move to gain a ramp, then a second 5.10 boulder problem to gain another ramp to the spacious belay ledge.

-Pitch 2 "Daddy Lichen" (5.11b, 150'): Look up at the golden corner from the anchor and consider a first free ascent of that variation, then reconsider and traverse the ledge about 15 feet to a splitter crack in white rock (5.10).
-At a small roof, clip a bolt and perform a 5.11 crux move to a featured face with four more bolts.
+Pitch 2 "Daddy Lichen" (5.11b, 150'): Traverse the ledge about 15 feet to a splitter crack in white rock (you can’t see the crack from the anchor).
+Extend your first few gear placements.
+At a small roof at the top of the crack, clip a bolt and perform a 5.11 crux move to a featured face with four more bolts.
 After the last bolt, traverse a dirty ledge and climb large blocks to the anchor at a small ledge (below a huge ledge).

 Pitch 3 "The Traverse Pitch" (5.10c, 50'): From the anchor, don't go up, instead traverse to the climber’s right to a bolt.
 Perform a height dependent 5.10 down-step, below the bolt, to a flake.
 Clip a second bolt and mantle the flake.
 Plug gear into a blocky crack and make a few 5.10 traverse moves to the climber's left, past some features, into splitter double-cracks to a bolted anchor and the one marginal belay stance of the route.

 Pitch 4 "Iron Messiah" (5.12a, 150'): This is what you came for!
 From the anchor, climb to the tree, plug some gear in the roof, take a breath and turn the arete.
 Soak in the exposure and climb the featured crack to a roof.
-At the roof, turn another arete (5.12- crux), to a stance.
-Build an optional belay here or continue up a juggy rail to a third roof (jeez!) and perform the final crux move (5.11+) around a third arete (OMG!) to a splitter finger crack (5.11-), to a stance.
+At the roof, turn another arete (crux), to a stance.
+Build an optional belay here or continue up a juggy rail to a third roof (jeez!) and perform the final crux move around a third arete (OMG!) to a splitter finger crack, to a stance.
 De-pump and commit to the final 5.10+ crack to the anchor on a spacious ledge.
 Such an amazing pitch!